Viktorija Senkutė: Rowing

 From Trakai, in 2013 she competed in the U-18 World Youth Rowing Championships.
 Five years later she won bronze in the doubles sculls at the 2018 European Rowing U23 Championships.

 After Senkutė finished 29th at the World Championships, the Lithuanian Rowing Federation ceased financial support for Viktorija, leading her to temporarily switch from rowing to cycling.
 However, with the election of Mindaugas Griškonis as the new president of the Lithuanian Rowing Federation, she returned to competitive rowing.

 She reached the final of the single sculls competing at the 2024 Rowing World Cup in Lucerne, Switzerland.
 She competed in the single sculls at the 2024 Paris Olympics.
 She won her qualifying heat to reach the quarter-finals.
 In the final she finished third and become a first Lithuanian to win a medal in single sculls at the Olympics.

 In 2024 Senkutė was nominated for the Sportswoman of the Year category at the Lithuanian National Sports Awards and won the Breakthrough of the Year award.

+In May 2026, Senkute finished runner-up in a photo finish with Great Britain's Lauren Henry at the Rowing World Cup event in Seville, Spain.
+In August, she was runner-up to Henry again at the 2026 European Rowing Championships.